WHAT WE DO

 Specialized Consultation: Sometimes you have a specific issue or concern and want professional advice – this is when you can benefit from the opportunity to consult with an experienced professional.
 TAP partners can provide advice, recommendations, and referrals to specialists and other agencies as appropriate.
 This service is available to parents and caregivers, educators, health care, child care and other providers.
 Many TAP Partners also provide consultation services in local schools in addition to those services provided in the TAP centers.

 Training Programs: TAP offers a number of training programs through our Partners and the Central Office.
 Programs are available for parents and caregivers, educators, EI professionals, First Responders, day care providers, and others who work with individuals with ASD.
 In addition, TAP provides Autism Awareness workshops and events throughout the year (and especially during Autism Awareness Month in April) for community groups and the general public.
 In many cases, trainings and workshops can be customized for the audience or to fit within a specific timeframe.
-Programs that are open to the public can be found on our event calendar.
-To request a training or awareness workshop, please contact your local TAP partner or complete this request form.
+To view current training/workshops click HERE.